Goutham-0255/Face-recognition-attendence/README.md

 Contributions are welcome!
 Please submit a pull request or open an issue if you have suggestions or improvements.

 ## Contact
-For questions or issues, please contact gouthamf01@gmail.com.
+For questions or issues, please contact.
 ```
+ gouthamf01@gmail.com